Saphareas/Better-9gag/README.md

 - A dark or night theme
 - Video controls for videos and gifs
-- Show NSFW images when you're not logged in
+- Show NSFW images and gifs when you're not logged in
 - Removing the sharing buttons
 - General style tweaks